 Python Code §

 Provided here is python code for breaking the Substitution cipher.
+The code here uses pycipher for the cipher itself.
 It implements the steps described above, using the ngram_score.py file available on the quadgram statistics page.comments powered by Disqus